 Here are the things that help me the most: When the temperature is below 20 I absolutely by doctor's orders do not leave the house, when I do go out in the cold I always make sure my mouth and nose are covered, I never leave home without my portable nebulizer and my inhaler in my purse and a bottle of water.
 My two most important medications are the Xolair injection which I take once a month and the Xolair inhaler.
 Of course my other asthma medications are important also.

 Please, if you have any other questions, just let me know.
 I do not want you sitting there feeling depressed and hopeless.
 You can get better.
 You just have to find the right doctor.

 Help support the forums so we can support you: https://www.healingwell.com/donate

-Epilepsy, asthma, fibromyalgia, GERD, depression, hypothyroidism, tinnitus
+Epilepsy, asthma, GERD, depression, hypothyroidism, tinnitus